Kihumba/private-/Phase-C/Curriculum/04 - Attention to Detail/README.md

 ## Output
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. Code review notes from person reviewing my code.
+1. Code review notes from person reviewing my code that demonstrate zero lapses in attention to detail.
-2. Checkpoint defense notes.
+2. Checkpoint defense notes that demonstrate zero lapses in attention to detail.
 3. Selection of written communication from week previous that demonstrates high level of attention to detail in both content and writing standards.